ryangeorge285/Lab1-Shell/README.md

 _Ryan George & Rishabh Rastogi - Sir Tuff and Mr Tuff_
 Our implementation of a simple shell parser, implementing and all the proposed extensions and tested.

+## Features

+We were able to complete all the tasks while also adding a debug function to make it easier to fix and test our code in more detail.
+We were also able to do both the proposed extensions tasks which were functioning correctly with the rest of the functions implemented.

+- Basic commands: Fully implemented using `fork()` and `execvp()`.
+The shell also correctly handles the `exit` command.

+- Redirection: Fully implemented for input `<` and output `>/>>`, with modes for each file and use of `dup2()`.
+Also creates the file if necessary.

+- `cd`: Supports `cd <dir>`, `cd (home)`, and `cd `- (previous directory).
+The shell prompt updates dynamically to show the current working directory.

+- Pipes: Fully implemented for pipelines of any length.
+Also is able to redirect while using pipes.

+- Batched: Fully implemented; multiple commands execute independently.
+Additonally works perfectly fine with pipes.

+- Proposed Extensions (PE1 & PE2): Subshells and nested subshells are fully supported.
+The shell also tracks nested subshell depth as to not get confused with batched commands which may interfere.
+Nested subshells are handled recursively.

+- Extras: We have a debug function which shows us the parsed inputs and also was used for the different detections of commands such as semicolon detection or even the depth of the nested subshell.

 ## Development

 Discussing together our methodology for this project, we decided that writing skeleton code together for each function then splitting off and implementing them independently was the best way for us.
 This meant we both worked on atleast half of each functionailty of the shell.
 In the skeleton code, we would define a simple function prototype and note what the function would take in and what it would return.
 Examples of this can be seen in our git commits: